-- 3. Contract amendments: Commerce may approve and execute a contract amendment on a case-by-case basis. - 4.
-Civil rights: HUD requires CDBG grantees to demonstrate compliance with the Civil Rights Act requirements provided in 24 CFR 570.904, prior to the first release of funds.
+- 3. Contract Amendments: Commerce may approve and execute a contract amendment on a case-by-case basis. - 4.
+Civil Rights: HUD requires CDBG grantees to demonstrate compliance with the Civil Rights requirements provided in 24 CFR 570.904, prior to the first release of funds.
 These actions include: - a.
-Affirmatively furthering fair housing by passing a fair housing resolution, posting fair housing notices in local government buildings and publicizing fair housing right and responsibilities as appropriate. - b.
-Adopting a Hatch Act resolution. - c.
-Adopting an Equal Employment Opportunity policy resolution. - d.
-Conducting an ADA self-evaluation and developing an ADA transition plan. - e.
-Adopting a compliant procedures resolution to ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990. - 5.
-Reimbursements: CDBG Planning Grant recipients must execute a contract with Commerce before any funds can be reimbursed.
-Payment for approved expenses under the grant contract will be on a reimbursement basis only.
-Commerce will typically disburse 50% of the Planning Grant award upon request for payment accompanied by proper documentation and submittal of draft project deliverables, when applicable.
-To request payment from the Commerce, grantees must submit a Request for Funds Form (see the CDBG Planning Program's toolkit) with supporting documentation, including a Signature Certification Form and all applicable invoices.
+Affirmatively furthering fair housing by passing a Fair Housing Resolution, posting fair housing notices in local government buildings, and publicizing fair housing right and responsibilities as appropriate; - b.
+Adopt a Hatch Act resolution; - c.
+Adopt an Equal Employment Opportunity policy resolution; - d.
+Conduct an ADA Self-Evaluation and develop an ADA Transition Plan; and - e.
+Adopt a compliant procedures resolution to ensure compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990. - 5.
+PaymentReimbursements: CDBG Planning grant recipients must execute a contract with Commerce before any funds can be reimbursed. -Payment for approved expenses under the grant contract will be on a reimbursement basis only.
+Commerce will typically disburse 50% of the planning grant award upon request for payment accompanied by proper documentation and submittal of draft project deliverables, when applicable.
+To request payment from the DepartmentCommerce, grantees must submit a Request for Funds form (see CDBG Planning program's toolkit) with supporting documentation, including a Signature Certification Form and all applicable invoices.

-Invoices must be detailed and include the following information: services furnished, total hours worked for each item, amount being billed for each item, description of any other eligible reimbursable expenses incurred during the billing period and dates of work performed.
+Invoices must be detailed and include the following information: services furnished, total hours worked for each item, amount being billed for each item, description of any other eligible reimbursable expenses incurred during the billing period, and dates of work performed. detailing the project expenditures by activity, employee and showing hourly rate breakdowns (i.e. number of hours worked at a specified rate), along with a project progress report.
 Commerce does not accept lump-sum invoices.

-Submission of documentation of the procurement process followed is required as part of the initial request for payment.
-See Section B, "Procurement of Professional Services" for details and guidance on the procurement process.
+Documentation of the procurement process followed will be required submitted as part of the initial request for payment.
+See Section B "Procurement of Professional Services" for details and guidance on the procurement process.

-To receive final payment, the grantee must show proof of expenditure of all matching funds and provide an electronic copy of the final planning deliverables, e.g., growth policy, capital improvements plan, preliminary architectural report, etc. Commerce will determine whether supporting documents for a request for reimbursement are sufficient and meet the requirements of the program.
-If the grantee fails to obligate expenses on or before the termination date of the grant contract, Commerce cannot reimburse the grantee Planning Grant award funds.
-All documentation and requests for reimbursement must be received by the department within 60 calendar days of contract termination.
+To receive final payment, the grantee must show proof of expenditure of all matching funds and include provide an one electronic copy of the final planning deliverables (e.g. growth policy, CIP, PAR, etc.).
+Commerce will determine whether supporting documents for a request for reimbursement payment are sufficient and meet the requirements of the program-adequate to approve reimbursement.
+If the grantee fails to obligate expenses on or before the termination date of the grant contract, Commerce cannot reimburse the grantee planning grant award funds, unless the grantee can demonstrate, to the satisfaction of Commerce, a reasonable basis for the delay in requesting reimbursement.
+All documentation and requests for reimbursement must be received by the department within 60 calendar days of contract termination, of the grant contract.

-- 6. Reporting requirements and project monitoring: Grantees will be required to submit progress and expenditure reports in accordance with the requirements of the grant contract.
-Commerce reserves the right to perform site inspection(s) to monitor the grantee's compliance with the terms of grant contract, including but not limited to verification of planning services performed and monitoring of CDBG Planning Grant funds. - 7.
-Public's right to know: Applications that are funded are subject to disclosure, in response to requests received under provisions of the Montana Constitution, Article II, Section 9.
-Information that could reasonably be considered proprietary, privileged or confidential in nature should be identified as such in the application.
+6. Reporting Requirements and Project Monitoring: Grantees will be required to submit progress and expenditure reports in accordance with the requirements of the grant contract.
+Commerce reserves the right to perform site inspection(s) in order to monitor the grantee's compliance with the terms of grant contract, including but not limited to verification of planning services performed and monitoring of CDBG Planning grant funds.

+7. Public's Right to Know: Applications that are funded are subject to disclosure, in response to requests received under provisions of the Montana Constitution (Art.
+II, §9).
+Information that could reasonably be considered to be proprietary, privileged, or confidential in nature should be identified as such in the application.